161chihuahuas/kadence/CONTRIBUTING.md

 Test Coverage
 -------------

-At the time of writing, Kad has near complete code coverage through its test suite.
+At the time of writing, Dusk has near complete code coverage through its test suite.
 It is important to never decrease coverage, so be sure to include tests for any new code.